Hannah de Quincey – Artistic Director (AD)

-As Artistic Director of Moonstruck Astronaut, she directed and wrote ‘Harry and Dolly: how it all started’, an outdoor site-specific play commissioned by the Dorothy Clive Garden to mark its’ 60th Anniversary, performed in the garden on the 29/30 June 2019.
+From September 2017, she has been enjoying establishing Moonstruck Astronaut CIC as a community theatre company in Newport, Shropshire alongside being a present mum to her son who attends a Newport primary school.
+From 2020 to 2021, she taught students at Wrekin College, online and face-to-face, towards LAMDA Acting, Speaking Verse and Prose and Devising exams which they all excelled in.
+As AD of Moonstruck Astronaut, she directed and wrote ‘Harry and Dolly: how it all started’, an outdoor site-specific play commissioned by the Dorothy Clive Garden to mark its’ 60th Anniverary, performed in the garden on the 29/30 June 2019.
 In 2018, she collaborated with Higher Horizons+ to co-create ‘The Zombie Challenge Day’ at Keele University which took place on the 6th July 2018.
-It was an exciting education outreach project that catered for 60 high school students who were challenged to solve a zombie flu outbreak in a day.
-In 2015, she directed and organised ‘Wulf’s Quest’ at the Potteries Museum.
-In 2009, she directed and organised ‘The Man in the Moon’ by Enda Walsh and Jack Healy which was staged at the Albany Theatre and the Little Angel Puppet Theatre in London – Balloon Boy was the star of the show and he is the theatre company’s mascot and ‘boss’! (see photo).
+It was an exciting education outreach project designed for sixty secondary school students who were challenged to solve a zombie flu outbreak in a day.
+In summer 2015, she directed and organised ‘Wulf’s Quest’, a unique family adventure where the audience were the heroes and solved timed challenges around the Potteries Museum, Hanley, Stoke-on-Trent.
+In 2009, she directed and organised ‘The Man in the Moon’ by Enda Walsh and Jack Healy which sold out at the Albany Theatre, Deptford, London and was chosen to also perform at the Little Angel Puppet Theatre as part of the Central School of Student and Drama’s International Puppet Festival.
+Balloon Boy, the star of ‘The Man in the Moon’, MA’s first show, remains the theatre company’s mascot and ‘boss’ as he is an emblem of all the children we serve (see photo).

 Anna is a drama practitioner with a diverse background ranging from acting and directing to administration and stage management roles.
 She began her journey in theatre at the age of 7 when cast in the title role of The Velveteen Rabbit summer production at the Aurora Fox Theatre, working alongside other children and professional actors.
 Most recently she ran the programme office for the Music and Music Techonology degrees at Keele University.

-Originally from the United States Anna studied acting and directing at the University of Northern Colorado and graduated Cum Laude.
+Originally from the United States, Anna studied acting and directing at the University of Northern Colorado and graduated Cum Laude.
 She went on to receive her MFA in Staging Shakespeare at Exeter University.
-Following on from her studies, Anna founded the theatre company ShakeMates in Colorado which focused on found space shakespearean and early modern texts.
+Following on from her studies, Anna founded the theatre company ShakeMates in Colorado which focused on staging shakespearen and early modern texts in found spaces.
 She produced and directed its inaugural performance of The Comedy of Errors in Alamo Placita park in downtown Denver.
-At the same time she worked at the Arvada Center for the Arts and Humanities as the House Manager and Facilities Coordinator.
+At the same time she worked at the Arvada Centre for the Arts and Humanities as the House Manager and Facilities Co-ordinator.
 There she managed all front of house duties for a robust production schedule including adult and children’s performances on the main and black box stages with an usher core of 180 volunteers as well as summer concerts in the 14,000 seat amphitheatre.
 She also oversaw the bookings and rentals of the classrooms, conference rooms, art galleries, and history museum.
-In 2009 she returned to the United Kingdom and in 2016 had the fortune to meet and become friends with Hannah de Quincey.
-Anna is delighted to now be a part of the Moonstruck Astronaut company supporting it’s growth from the ground up.
+In 2009 she returned to the United Kingdom and had the good fortune to meet and become friends with Hannah de Quincey.
+Anna is delighted to now be a part of the Moonstruck Astronaut company supporting its’ growth from the ground up.